Chapter 7 — Mixture of Experts on ANE

 # coremltools 9 supports MLMultiFunction via custom MIL programs

-This approach enables sparse routing (only K of N experts run per step) at the cost of implementation complexity.
-The ANE chain primitive handles dispatch without host round-trips.
+This approach could enable sparse routing (only K of N experts run per step) at the cost of implementation complexity.
+The missing piece is not the router math; it is a public, efficient way to select expert functions per token while keeping intermediate activations device-local.

 ZAYA1-8B Architecture